anderser/tidepool-notes-to-nightscout/README.md

 `heroku apps:create tidepool-notes-to-nightscout`

-2. Add all the environment variables to your app in Heroku in the *Settings* page under *Reveal Config vars* on your apps Heroku dashboard.
+2. Add all the environment variables to your app in Heroku in the *Settings* page under *Reveal Config vars* on your app's Heroku dashboard.

 3. Test the script by running `heroku run npm run sync-treatments`